LidaWangPSU/JOBS/README.md

 * [Contact](#Contact)

 ## Introduction
 Here, we propose a JOint model viewing Bk-eQTLs as a weighted sum of Sc-eQTLs (JOBS) from constituent cell types.
 JOBS borrows strength from large sample sizes of bk-eQTLs to improve sc-eQTLs analysis, with improvements bigger for more common cell types.
 With more accurate sc-eQTLs effect estimates, all integrative analyses can be improved.
+Summary statistics results are available to download from [Zenodo repo](https://zenodo.org/records/15097677).

 It is developed and maintained by Lida Wang at [Dajiang Liu's Group](https://dajiangliu.blog).